 To make it the most effective it can be, start by outlining the important buying phases, get feedback from your sales reps, measure and monitor the team’s success, and start simple so you can add more detail over time.
 And lastly, leverage the right technology tools and partners to support your process.

-By creating and using a sales process flowchart, your team will know exactly how to guide each prospect through the pipeline from lead generation all the way up to customer success!
+By creating and using an inside sales process flowchart, your team will know exactly how to guide each prospect through the pipeline from lead generation all the way up to customer success!
 Spekit makes it easy to enable your sales team by delivering sales enablement content at every step in your sales process flowchart so you can arm your reps with everything they need for success.
 Request a demo today to get an inside look at how Spekit can empower your sales team!